influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

     go mod init influxdb_go_client
     ```

-3. Create a file for your code--for example, `write.go`.
+3. In your terminal or editor, create a new file for your code--for example: `write.go`.

     ```sh
     touch write.go